Kedishi/ALX-pre_course/0x01-git/README.md

-Something'bout code...
-I do hope I get better soonest
+I am Kedishi Emamanuel Nicholas, I will do great things